At long last, Dodgers ace Kershaw pitches in World Series

 He hung tough in Washington last season in the deciding Game 5 of the NL Division Series, earning his only big league save.

 He threw six sharp innings last week in the clincher at Wrigley Field to dethrone the Cubs in the NL Championship Series.
-That made him 2-0 with a 3.63 ERA in three postseason starts this year.
+That made him 2-0 with a 3.63 ERA in three postseason starts this year, although he was tagged for four home runs in a win over Arizona.

 Keuchel won the AL wild-card game at Yankee Stadium two years ago with six shutout innings.
 He won the opener of this year's ALCS, tossing seven brilliant innings vs. the visiting Yankees.